haveno-dex/haveno-docs/docs/users/connectivity/internal_tor.md

 !!! warning "Advanced DDoS Configuration"
     The internal configuration is optimized for standard use.
 If your node experiences sustained DDoS attacks, we recommend transitioning to an [External Tor](./external_tor.md) setup for more robust hardening.

-!!! note "Note"
-    Editing the internal torrc in /xmr_mainnet/tor has no effect, as it will be overwritten.
-All configuration for internal tor must be specified via Haveno command line parameters.

 ## Supported configuration

 ### `--hiddenServiceParams`